HudsonAlpha/poison_exon_variant_analysis/scripts/README.md

 Overview
 For each proband:
-.
-Filter for depth in proband greater than 10 reads
+.....Filter for depth in proband greater than 10 reads
-.
-Filter for allele balance of proband between 0.2 - 0.8
+.....Filter for allele balance of proband between 0.2 - 0.8
-.
-Isolate just proband record
+.....Isolate just proband record
-.
-Intersect with regions of interest
+.....Intersect with regions of interest
-.   bgzip and index
+.....bgzip and index
 Merge all proband VCFs
 Filter to variants seen twice or less in cohort (bcftools)
 VEP annotate (including gnomad, topmed, CADD, GERP)